 The team is grateful to the fellows and staff who prepared the accreditation submission and managed the preparations for the assessment.
-It acknowledges with thanks the support of fellows and staff in Australia and New Zealand who coordinated the site visits, and the assistance of those who hosted visits from team members.
+It acknowledges with thanks the support of fellows and staff in Australia and New Zealand who coordinated and/or hosted the site visits, and the contribution of trainees and fellows who met team members.

-The AMC also thanks the organisations that made a submission to the AMC on the College's training programs; these are listed at Appendix 3.
-Summaries of the program of meetings and visits for this assessment are provided at Appendix 4.
+The AMC also thanks the organisations that made a submission to the AMC on the College's training programs.
+These organisations are listed at Appendix Three.

+Summaries of the program of meetings and site visits for the 2017 reaccreditation assessment are provided at Appendix Four and for the 2021 follow-up assessment at Appendix Five.